Expert review of Qcells solar panels for 2022

 |Manufacturing||China, Korea, Malaysia, United States|

-The company has dabbled in many different kinds of solar cells, from polycrystalline silicon to CIGS thin-film, but they currently only focus on one technology: monocrystalline PERC solar cells.
+The company has dabbled in many different kinds of solar cells, from polycrystalline silicon to CIGS thin-film, but starting in 2012, it focused on a technology called PERC, which stands for “passivated emitter and rear contact.”

 The advantages of half-cut solar cells include:

-The advantages of the split-panel design mean less losses from shading; if only one section of the panel happens to be shaded, the other half will still output its full potential.
+The advantages of the split-panel design mean lower losses from shading; if only one section of the panel happens to be shaded, the other half will still output its full potential.

-In fact, all Q.PEAK DUO modules use the exact same kind of cells; the only differences between the series are slight changes in construction, the number of busbars (tiny wires that connect cells together), or the number of cells.
+In fact, all Q.PEAK DUO modules use the exact same kind of cells; the only differences between the series are slight changes in construction, the number of busbars (tiny wires that connect cells together), the number of cells, or the placement of the cells in the module.
 The reason any given module offers more wattage than another has more to do with cell matching.

 Here is a rundown of the modules within the Q.PEAK DUO lineup:

-Each Q CELLS series includes a standard model with 120 half-cells, a “BLK” model with 120 half-cells on a black backsheet, and an “L” model, which uses 144 half cells inside a larger frame.
+Each of these older Qcells series includes a standard model with 120 half-cells, a “BLK” model with 120 half-cells on a black backsheet, and an “L” model, which uses 144 half cells inside a larger frame.

 How the Q.PEAK DUO BLK-G6 and L-G6 compare to the standard model.